Phase diagrams of bosonic $AB_{n}$ chains

 \section{Acknowledgments}

-The authors are thankful for the support of DIB- Universidad Nacional de Colombia.
+The authors are thankful for the support of DIB- Universidad Nacional de Colombia and COLCIENCIAS (grant No. FP44842-057-2015).
 Silva-Valencia and Franco are grateful for the hospitality of the ICTP, where part of this work was done.
 G. J. Cruz programmed the DMRG code and carried out the calculations.
 R. Franco contributed to the discussions.
 J. Silva-Valencia planned and designed the study.
 All contributed to writing the paper.